tgranqvist/fi-id-postgresql/README.md

 supports the new separators from the [2023 id code reform][reform].
 Test ID numbers generated using the awesome [generator by telepartikkeli][generator].

+I say _somewhat validated_ because it doesn't currently validate the checksum of the identity code.
+See below to do list.

 ## Usage

 - Run the scripts in [setup.sql](setup.sql) to create the needed type and table